deepbsd/AcquireCo/README.md

 * _Done_: the delete company button throws an error.
 I've got a syntax problem in there

-* Add company component tries to update state, but payload is undefined... working that problem now.
+* _Fixed_: Add company component tries to update state, but payload is undefined... working that problem now.

 * get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated